javadtaghia/AdeeApp/README.md

 # AdeeApp
-The most Comprehensive Free Accessibility Testing Tool for Inclusive Design!
+Accessibility Testing Tool for Inclusive Design!

 Please check https://www.adeeapp.com/ for the latest version and installation.
 The branch here is not maintained.